h5bp/html5-boilerplate/src/doc/misc.md

 ## browserconfig.xml

-The `browserconfig.xml` file is used to customize the tile displayed when users pin your site to the Windows 8 start screen.
-In there you can define costum tile colors, custom images or even [live tiles](http://msdn.microsoft.com/en-us/library/ie/dn455106.aspx#CreatingLiveTiles).
+The `browserconfig.xml` file is used to customize the tile displayed when users pin your site to the Windows 8.1 start screen.
+In there you can define custom tile colors, custom images or even [live tiles](http://msdn.microsoft.com/en-us/library/ie/dn455106.aspx#CreatingLiveTiles).

 By default, the file points to 2 placeholder tile images: